Splode/hackwild/_posts/2020-05-20-web-worker-timers.md

 Browsers execute JavaScript in a single thread.
 This thread has a lot of responsibilities, including listening and responding to user events, updating the UI, etc. Operations, including timing with `setTimeout` or `setInterval`, share CPU cycles with other tasks in this thread.
 If the main thread gets blocked or throttled, as when a browser tab loses focus, execution of `setTimeout` and `setInterval` can lag.

 For most applications, a `setInterval` or `setTimeout` executed in the _main_ thread will suffice--the potential lag is often small and wouldn't impact the experience.
-Yet, some scenarios require greater reliability and accuracy.
+Yet, some scenarios need greater reliability and accuracy.

 ### Case Study: Improving Pomodoro Timer Accuracy